taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 4

 Osiel: **"Clanmate?
 Ha!
-Don't pretend like Min isn't your daughter.
+Don't pretend like Min isn't your best friend.
 All I'm saying is, we are not yet informed enough to make an un-coerced decision!"**

 Maraba: **"Are you volunteering to handle a diplomatic encounter with the Orbiters?
 I wouldn't vote for you anyway, I'm sure you'd run away at the first sign of trouble."**